priyatam/lesser/README.md

     ├── package.json
     ├── gulpfile.js

-To compile and design your site, in live-mode, run:
+To design your site—live, run:

     gulp

+[Gulp](http://gulpjs.com) compiles your Less styles, including Bootstrap's own variables and mixins, Javascript files (if any) under `src`, minifies all of them into `public` folder, and runs a static server that watches for changes.

 Preview the site at `http://localhost:8000`.

-[Gulp](http://gulpjs.com) compiles your Less styles, including Bootstrap's own variables and mixins, Javascript files (if any) under `src`, minifies all of them into `public` folder, and runs a static server that watches for changes.
-You don't have to learn Javascript or Gulp in order to design pages, but a [basic understanding of Gulp](http://markgoodyear.com/2014/01/getting-started-with-gulp/) would be helpful.
+That's it.
+Hereafter, simply add new pages under `public` and modify your less and js files and gulp will automicatically pick up the changes.

 ## Workflow